Tours & Day Trips in Cluj-Napoca

 Tarnita Lake is an artificial lake formed in 1974 after the construction of a dam 97 m high and 237 m long.
-Stretched over an area of 8 km and depth of 70 m, the lake is attractive for locals passionate about sports and activities such as fishing, water skiing, jet-ski, swimming, or boat rides.
+Stretched over an area of 8 km and a depth of 70 m, the lake is attractive for locals passionate about sports and activities such as fishing, water skiing, jet skiing, swimming, or boat rides.
 You can go for a hike, challenging or more accessible, depending on your fitness level.
 Lucaci’s Rock at the Tarnita dam is a 3-hour hike away from the base and an option for people at a medium level of training.
 The hike to Dan’s Rock is only 2 hours but much more challenging.

-Almost any direction you choose you find amazing sights and exciting cities.
 If you go North, for example, you will enter the historical region of Maramures, a place with numerous UNESCO sights, cultural attractions, and a glimpse into traditional Romanian village life unlike anywhere else in Romania.
 One interesting attraction is the Merry Cemetery of Sapanta, a place where people’s lives are celebrated on their tombstones in the most creative ways.
 Meet the locals and see their colourful traditional costumes.
 Attend a village dinner while wearing such a costume and see how well you can blend into the background.
 Book a guided trip from Cluj to Maramures and spend a couple of days there for the full experience.

 Bukovina is further up North and the place where you will see some of the most beautiful monasteries in Romania.
 Some of them are included in the World UNESCO patrimony, like the Voronet monastery, painted 400 years ago with a unique shade of blue which stood the test of time so well that it baffled experts.
 And if admiring old monasteries makes you think that time stays still in this part of the world, then a trip with the Mocanita (a very-very slow train that still runs on coal) will guarantee that you have fallen in a time pocket only the lucky ones who visit this place know about.
 Like Maramures, the best way to experience the beauty of this region – and also due to logistics – is on a multi-day guided tour.

 Moving down South Alba Iulia Citadel, an important historical landmark for Romania’s history.
 The day trip from Cluj to this tourist attraction is not long, so you will arrive feeling refreshed and ready to visit the Alba Carolina Citadel.
-This star shaped citadel was built between 1715 and 1738 over the site of a former Roman fortification, the Roman Castle of Legio XIII, and the Balgrad medieval Citadel.
+This star-shaped citadel was built between 1715 and 1738 over the site of a former Roman fortification, the Roman Castle of Legio XIII, and the Balgrad medieval Citadel.
 This is the largest in Romania and a place of great historical significance where the Great Union of 1918 took place and where King Ferdinand and Queen Mary were crowned in 1922 in the great Orthodox Cathedral.

 The neighbouring counties of Sibiu and Mures are other amazing destinations.
 Our guided tours from Cluj include Medias and the famous Saxon villages with fortified churches.
-Just when you thought you have discovered all foreign influences and traditions in Transylvania, Siebenburgen presents itself before you, revealing its secrets.
+Just when you thought you had discovered all foreign influences and traditions in Transylvania, Siebenburgen presents itself before you, revealing its secrets.
 How did the Saxons live during medieval times?
-Walk on narrow streets, admire the old colourful houses locals are so proud of and enjoy a nice coffee break.
+Walk on narrow streets, admire the old colourful houses locals are so proud of, and enjoy a nice coffee break.

 And while citadel life is impressive, the picturesque landscapes of Transylvania will impress you.
-On day trips in the region you’ll see other attractions such as the fortified church of Biertan an impressive Saxon construction part of UNESCO heritage.
-On multi-day trips you can go as far as visiting the village of Viscri or the popular tourist cities of Brasov and Sibiu.
+On day trips in the region, you’ll see other attractions such as the fortified church of Biertan an impressive Saxon construction part of UNESCO heritage.
+On multi-day trips, you can go as far as visiting the village of Viscri or the popular tourist cities of Brasov and Sibiu.